-For the average city dweller, daily living can feel a bit too connected at times, even after months of isolation and quarantine.
-I would know.
+For the average city dweller, daily living can feel a bit too connected at times.
+Even after months of isolation and quarantine, I still yearn for more air.
 Inhabiting a live-work loft in the middle of a busy downtown street has its quirks.
 Our lives are interwoven with the thrumming of daily activity; Cars honking at the corner stop sign, music blaring at the neighboring bar, sirens wailing in the distance, and ding-dongs hanging in the air after ditchers have made a run for it.
-Couple that with the demands of what I now call a modern life – work tasks available 24/7 thanks to our WFH lifestyle – and you’ve got yourself an existence wherein even our cellphones and inboxes are buzzing.
+Couple that with the demands of what I now call a modern life.
+For example, our work tasks available 24/7 thanks to our WFH lifestyle.
+Even our cellphones and inboxes are buzzing!
 So what can urban dwellers do to escape the city’s incessant rhythm?

 Book GetAway!
-GetAway House provides tiny “cabins” for those in search of rest and recreation, or those simply wishing to disconnect in order to reconnect.
+GetAway House provides tiny “cabins” for those simply wishing to disconnect in order to reconnect.
 You may have seen these golden-yellow, wood-paneled container homes plastered all over Instagram.

-We quickly traded in our fast-paced city flow for a chance to hover and float above the mountains and amongst the stars in the night sky.
+We traded in our fast-paced city flow for a chance to float amongst the stars in the night sky.
 In this post, I share all that you need to know about these magical city-escape pods.
 Spoiler Alert: They are awesome!
 And just as an aside, this is not a sponsored post.
-We paid full price in order to try GetAway, and we have already made plans to do it again in a heartbeat.
+We paid full price in order to try GetAway.
+We loved it so much that we have already made plans to do it again!

 What is GetAway House?

 GetAway cabins are essentially shipping containers that embody tiny home dreams come true.
 Well, mine anyway.
 The company’s focus is to provide repose to those living amidst the hustle and bustle of America’s largest cities.
-That’s why most GetAway cabins offer escape from locations such as Los Angeles, New York, and Washington D.C., to name a few.
+Escape options include Los Angeles, New York, and Washington D.C., to name a few.

 Popularized on Instagram by their iconic bedside windows overlooking tree-lined cliffs and blankets of snow, it’s no wonder these “cabins” are coveted by many.
 GetAway beckons even the non-recluse to immerse themselves fully in nature, without the need to separate oneself from city comforts.